Alessi0X/HypergraphEmbedding4MetabolicNetworks/README.md

 - `pyclustertend==1.9.0`
 - `multiprocess==0.70.18`

 The code has been tested with Python 3.12.
 Preliminary experiments have shown compatibility issues with later Python versions (especially with `karateclub` and `pyclustertend`).
+Working (forked) builds of `pyclustertend` are available [here](https://github.com/Alessi0X/pyclustertend-fork/tree/upgrade-python-3.13) and [here](https://github.com/Alessi0X/pyclustertend-fork/tree/upgrade-python-3.14) for Python 3.13 and 3.14, respectively [^1].
+A working (forked) build of `karateclub` is available [here](https://github.com/pyt-team/karateclub) for Python 3.13 only [^2].

 ## Data
 An example of the metabolic pathways dataset used in the paper is available in the file `data/MetabolicPathways_DEMO_DATASET_Python.pkl`.
 This file contains the metabolic pathways data in a format suitable for analysis.
 This example dataset is a smaller version of the dataset used in the paper (5 organisms only), and it is intended for demonstration purposes only.
 The full list of organisms is available as a supplementary file in the paper.